-Physics gives you the tools to understand the Universe at a fundamental level, from the smallest sub-atomic particles to the behaviour of stars and galaxies.
-If you do not meet the entry requirements for our degree courses, our dedicated Foundation Year will give you the knowledge and skills needed for entry to any of our Physics or Astronomy degrees.
+Physics gives you the tools to understand our world at a fundamental level, from the smallest sub-atomic particles to the large-scale structure of the universe.
+Our dedicated foundation year will give you the knowledge and skills needed for entry to any of our physics, astrophysics, astronomy or space science degrees.

 Develop the transferable skills to open up a world of job opportunities, leading to careers in research, engineering, medical physics, defence, teaching, finance and data analytics.

 This course is fully accredited by the Institute of Physics (IOP).